 How To Optimize SPF Record?

-If you have a domain that sends emails, you would probably have some default SPF record, already set by the hosting provider.
+If you have a domain that sends emails, you probably have some default SPF record, already set by the hosting provider.
 So why do you need to optimize SPF record?

 That record usually consists of either A or IP4 / IP6 and MX mechanisms, if you have dedicated hosting, or of MX and INCLUDE mechanisms, if you use shared hosting.